AtmosferaUSM/server_tutorial_WRF/docs/index.md

 * Dry Run

-{==Request would have succeeded, but DryRun flag is set.==}

-    Request would have succeeded, but DryRun flag is set.
+You can opt to dry run your cluster before creating it.
+After dry run, you will see this message printed: `Request would have succeeded, but DryRun flag is set`.

 * Create

+Creating cluster will take around 15-20 minutes.
+You may check if you are interested in the steps or current progress of stack events.

 ## **Create in Progress**

 ![Alt Text](images/Create cluster/5.png)

 ## **Create Complete**

+Now you should be able to see the cluster `WRF` in `CREATE_COMPLETE` status from your PCluster Manager interface.
+Click on Shell and login to your own AWS account to access the terminal.

 ![Alt Text](images/Create cluster/7.png)

-* Click on Shell
-* Login to your AWS account